We are open for safe in-person care.

-Still the idea isn't so far-fetched.
+The idea isn't so far-fetched, though.
 Honey has been studied as a cough suppressant and may have anti-inflammatory effects.
 In addition, some experts point out that honey can contain traces of flower pollen — an allergen.
 And one treatment for allergies is repeated exposure to small amounts of allergens.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.